FayedRCS/databases/bootdev/README.md

 	4. TEXT - Text string stored using database encoding such as UTF-8
 	5. BLOB - Short for Binary large object and typically used for images, audio or other multimedia.
 	6. BOOLEAN - Boolean values are written in SQLite queries as true or false, but are recorded as 1 or 0.

+## Primary keys

+ A key defines and protects relationships between tables.
+A primary key is a special column that uniquely identifies records within a table.
+Each table can have one, and only one primary key.

+ <strong>Your Primary Key Will Almost Always Be the “id”</strong>>